Nonapeptide-1 (200mg)

 Scientists have conducted experiments on mice with overexpression of an endogenous antagonist of the melanocortin 1 receptor compared to control mice.(8) They tested their response to painful and non-painful stimuli and their response to inflammatory and neuropathic pain.
 Additionally, they tested their aversion to capsaicin, which may activate the TRPV1 noxious heat receptor, using a paired preference paradigm.

 The scientists indicated that mice overexpressing the melanocortin 1 receptor antagonist exhibited an apparently reduced inflammatory pain response and a slower onset of inflammation-induced hypersensitivity and allodynia.
 They were also observed to exhibit a decreased aversion to moderate concentrations of capsaicin.
-The scientists highlighted that these results occurred only in female mice and that "mice of either sex did not show any effect of mutant genotype on neuropathic pain.
+The scientists highlighted that these results occurred only in female mice and that "mice of either sex did not show any effect of mutant genotype on neuropathic pain."

 Studies also suggest that melanocortin 1 receptors may play a role in the growth and survival of melanoma tumor cells.(9) Melanoma is a type of skin cancer with a high mortality rate, and mutations in the melanocortin 1 receptor gene may be associated with changes in the risk of developing melanoma.
 In this study, the researchers inhibited melanocortin 1 receptors using natural inhibitors, which reduced melanin synthesis and morphological heterogeneity in murine B16-F10 melanoma cells.
 They found that the inhibition resulted in slower tumor cell growth and a more homogeneous size and morphology of the tumors.